jgilmore-dev/JoyrideNameDisplay/docs/USER_GUIDE.md

 ### First Launch
 When you first open the application, you'll see the Control Panel with options to:
-- Import member data from a CSV file
+- Import your JoyRide member list from a CSV file
 - Add members manually
 - Configure display settings
-- Start the banner displays
+- Start the banner displays and let the smiles begin

-## Importing Member Data
+## Bringing Your Members to Life

-### CSV Format Requirements
+### Preparing Your Member List (CSV Format)
-Your CSV file must have the following columns:
+Your CSV file should have these columns:
 - **LastName** (required): The family's last name
 - **Member1** (required): First member's name
 - **Member2** (optional): Second member's name (for families with multiple members)
 - **Member3** (optional): Third member's name (for families with multiple members)

-### Sample CSV Structure
+#### Example CSV
 ```csv
 LastName,Member1,Member2,Member3
 Smith,Emma,,